Overthrowing The System

 In a video released November 30, Eric Alterman at 16:40 tells Robert Wright that the United States is not a democracy but an oligopoly.

 And what will cause these changes?
 Events, dear boy, events.
 When the situation changes, the state will have to change.
 To survive a nuclear war, for example, Dwight Eisenhower said America will have to become a dictatorship.
 To get through Covid, most democratic states curtailed basic rights.
-To get through its war with Russia, Ukraine has curtailed many rights.
+To get through its war with Russia, Ukraine has curtailed rights.

 Am I an honest person?
-In some situations, I am honest, and in some situations I am dishonest.
+In some situations, I am honest, and in some situations, I am dishonest.

 Am I a righteous person?
 In some situations, I act righteously and in other situations, I don’t.

 Everything we stand for is contingent.
-I stand for free speech, but in a time of war, I understand the need for censorship.
+I stand for free speech, but in a time of war, I understand the need for some censorship.
 I stand for the free practice of religion, but in the case of dangerous contagion, I understand there might be a case for restricting attendance at religious services.
 I believe in God, but I understand that for many people, belief in God is impossible and they are better served by a different worldview.
 For other people, believing in God makes them worse.
 For other people, such as myself, we believe in God, but we sometimes need different words for God such as “reality” to keep God real.
 If you, like me, get tired of hearing you need a relationship with God, you might benefit from developing a positive relationship with reality.